Mike Ehrmantraut: Season 1

 Mike works as a parking lot attendant at the courthouse.
-In his off-hours he engages in security and "muscle" jobs to help support Stacey and Kaylee.
-Jimmy frequently deals with Mike when leaving the parking lot, irritated with Mike's demands for payment or the right number of validation stickers.
+He has frequent encounters with Jimmy McGill, dealing with him when leaving the parking lot, consistently irritated with Mike's demands for payment or the right number of validation stickers.
+In the aftermath of a physical conflict between the two, Mike decides not to press charges when he learns that Jimmy believes that his clients, Betsy and Craig Kettleman, staged their own disappearance, which no one else believes.
+Mike then aids Jimmy by providing advice which allows him to prove this to be true.

-Philadelphia officers involved in the investigation of two murdered cops interrogate Mike, who hires Jimmy to represent him.
+Philadelphia officers involved in the investigation of Hoffman and Fensky's murders interrogate Mike, who hires Jimmy to represent him.
 Mike has Jimmy create a diversion, enabling Mike to steal one detective's notepad to learn what they know.
 He finds that Stacey contacted them after finding money hidden in the lining of one of her suitcases.
-Mike admits to her that he was involved in corruption in Philadelphia, and confesses that he "broke" his son Matt by persuading him to go along.
-Matt's partner and another cop killed him for fear he would report them, so Mike retaliated by killing the two of them and then moved to Albuquerque to be near his daughter-in-law and granddaughter.
+Mike admits to her that he was involved in corruption in Philadelphia, and confesses that he "broke" Matt by persuading him to go along.
+He reveals how Hoffman and Fensky killed him for fear he would report them, and that he retaliated by killing the two of them, and then moved to Albuquerque to be near Stacey and Kaylee.
 Stacey accepts Mike's explanation and consoles him.
 The detectives leave for Philadelphia, and one privately assures Mike that he has little to fear.

-Mike aids Jimmy in proving that his clients, Betsy and Craig Kettleman, staged their own disappearance.
-He then helps Jimmy recover and return the money that the Kettlemans embezzled.
+Mike later pays Jimmy back for representing him by helping him recover and return the money the Kettlemans embezzled.

-On one of his "muscle" jobs, Mike protects Daniel Wormald ("Pryce") during a drug deal with Nacho Varga.
+Wanting more money to help support Stacey and Kaylee, Mike contacts Dr. Caldera to hook him up with security and "muscle" jobs.
+One of these jobs is protecting Daniel Wormald ("Pryce") during a drug deal with Nacho Varga.
 Mike does not bring a weapon, but remains calm and controlled.
 When the payment is $20 short, Mike insists that Nacho pay in full.
 After the deal is complete, Mike explains that he investigated Nacho beforehand and determined he was operating without the knowledge of his bosses in the Salamanca drug cartel, giving him an incentive to ensure that the transaction went smoothly.